-Both hands, thumbs together, reach forward, fully extending the arm at the elbow (the leg kick starts to push back to continue the forward movement), the arms will stay in this position until the kick is completed by the feet touching.
+Both hands, thumbs together, reach forward, fully extending the arm at the elbow (the leg kick starts to push back to continue the forward movement).
+The arms will stay in this position until the kick is completed by the feet touching.

-The hands rotate laterally, cupped to catch the water, and press laterally with slight flexion of the arm at the elbow.
+The hands rotate laterally, cupped to catch the water and press laterally with slight flexion of the arm at the elbow.

-Once at the chest, the hands meet in the centre, elbows flexed close to the chest to reduce drag, and recover together over the water at the beginning, but then dive in to the reach and glide.
+Once at the chest, the hands meet in the centre, elbows flexed close to the chest to reduce drag, and recover together over the water at the beginning, but then dive into the reach and glide.